sseide/carddav2dect/README.md

 # Sync address books from CardDAV server to Gigaset DECT stations

 This project contains some scripts to allow synchronisation of an addressbook from a CardDAV server to a Gigaset DECT station.
-This scripts are not using or configuring a external/system-wide address book at the Gigaset system but upload the address data directly to all/selected handsets as local address books.
+These scripts are not using or configuring a external/system-wide address book at the Gigaset system but upload the address data directly to all/selected handsets as local address books.